aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 <span class="image">![Advanced configuration](1-advanced-2.png?raw=true)</span>

-Also in the **Advanced configuration** section, for **Log exports** check the **Error log** and **Slow query log** boxes.
+Also in the **Additional configuration** section, for **Log exports** check the **Error log** and **Slow query log** boxes.
 De-select the check box **Enable delete protection**.
 In a production use case, you will want to leave that option checked, but for testing purposes, un-checking this option will make it easier to clean up the resources once you have completed the labs.

 ??? tip "What do these selections mean?"
     You will create a database cluster with the following characteristics: